With over 50 direct lenders in our network to compare, we aim to find you the best loan offer available.

 Sometimes hardships happen, and if they affect your ability to pay your debts you can fall behind.
 Fortunately, your guarantor can resume making payments on your behalf.
 Usually, the lender will continue to reach out to you to try to get a payment, then they will reach out to your guarantor when it's in both of your best interests.

 If you file for bankruptcy, your guarantor will take sole responsibility in paying back the debt.
 This is why it is in your best interest to have a trusted friend or family member as a guarantor.

 A government-guaranteed loan is simply a loan in which the UK government acts as the guarantor.
 The Enterprise Finance Guarantee is a government-guaranteed lending scheme in the UK.

 These loans are available to small businesses seeking financing, who are unable to provide the security that the bank would otherwise require.
 In these cases, the UK government will act as the guarantor for 75% of the loan, up to 1 million quid.

 When you get approved for a guaranteed loan that is backed by the government, you will probably have to pay what is called a loan guarantee fee.

 This fee is 2% of the guaranteed amount per year.
 It is usually billed quarterly and directly debited from the business’ checking account.
 This fee is used as a contribution towards the cost of the scheme.

 Guaranteed payday loans do not work in the same way other guaranteed loans do.
-Guaranteed payday loans do not have a third-party guarantor, but instead are secured through the borrower's paycheck.
+A guaranteed payday loan does not have a third-party guarantor, but instead, is secured through the borrower's paycheck.
 The borrower will give the lender a post-dated check or electronic access to their account to withdraw funds from, on a future date.

 Payday loans generally have high-interest rates and short payment terms.
 This makes getting a guaranteed personal loan a more attractive choice in most cases.